miki164/miki164.github.io/content/A Minimalist Secret Your Stuff Is Talking To You! Silent To-Do List.md

 - Silent to-do list consists of all messages that things sends to us
 - If we have too long list, things starts to fighting for our attention.
 The easiest thing to do is ignoring them, then we're getting unmotivated
-- Mnimalism is not about getting rid of everything but about eliminating istractions
+- Mnimalism is not about getting rid of everything but about eliminating distractions
 - Open space brings feeling of calm
 - Shaping environment is very powerfull.
 It brings us habits, that allows to be more focused